-CEP Eleven Principles Sourcebook Training Seminar (1-day or 2-day)
+CEP 11 Principles Sourcebook Training Seminar (1-day or 2-day)

 “This interactive day was upbeat and valuable.
 We now have clear ideas to build the school we want–which will certainly enhance learning across the board.”

-CEP trainers provide an overview of the Eleven Principles, with significant focus on the foundational steps for systemic change.
+CEP trainers provide an overview of the 11Principles of Effective Character, with significant focus on the foundational steps for systemic change.
 This work includes looking at existing school culture and “hidden curriculum,” the importance of establishing common core ethical values used to guide judgment and decision-making, and understanding how character is formed.

 Eleven Principles Sourcebook Leadership Institute (1-day or 2-day)

 “The best part of the day was learning all the ways we can develop our team making school better and better.”

 The CEP Leadership Institute is an initial training in CEP’s Eleven Principles of Effective Character Education, customized to help school leaders learn how to move the initiative forward in their schools and what might be major areas for planning.
 This is an excellent starter format for a school district wishing to initiate effective character education across multiple school sites.
 The attending teams, which may be the character education committee, should include the principal, other school administrators, teacher-leaders, and community members and students, as appropriate.
 Teams of 5-9 participants are ideal.
 This is a great way to build a “critical mass” of supporters.
 It also works well when schools cannot do a staff-wide training because of limited professional development release days.